 The process isn’t just, “request report from Amazon”.
 It’s a lot more like, “I need to request the FBA report from Amazon for a particular user”.
-Which involves the following steps (don’t worry even my wife’s eye's glass over when I start talking about this):
+Which involves the following steps (don’t worry even my wife’s eyes glass over when I start talking about this):

-- Sign up for developer account on Amazon (How does one do that?
+1. Sign up for developer account on Amazon (How does one do that?
 Run to Google)

-- Get developer Id from Amazon
+2. Get developer ID from Amazon

-- Install Rails gem to help connect with Amazon MWS API (Yea we skipped over the whole Gem talk, needless to say it has NOTHING to do with precious stones)
+5. Install Rails gem to help connect with Amazon MWS API (Yea we skipped over the whole Gem talk, needless to say it has NOTHING to do with precious stones)

-- Create MWS client (this only took about 8 hours of research, experimentation and pain)
+6. Create MWS client (this only took about 8 hours of research, experimentation and pain)

-- Request FBA report
+8. Request FBA report

-- Wait (Sleep in Rails parlance )
+9. Wait (Sleep in Rails parlance )

-- If the report isn’t ready, wait and try again
+12. If the report isn’t ready, wait and try again

-- Download report once ready
+13. Download report once ready

-- Step through array to put data elements into database (oh sh*t I need a database..
+15. Step through array to put data elements into database (oh sh*t I need a database..
 Google please)

-- Whew, done!!
+16. Whew, done!!
 I’m so excited!

 Yep 15 steps, for one quarter of the data I need.
 Honestly, looking over the steps, I’ve combined quite a few.
 This is step one in a process where it’s really unclear just how many steps there are going to be.

-In the back of my head I’m starting to hear a nagging questioning voice.
+In the back of my head I’m starting to hear a nagging, questioning voice.
 “Is your code any good?”
 “Is this the right way to do it?”
 “Can you finish what you started?”

 The difference between my code and the trees in my backyard, is that my code is being created in a complete vacuum.
 I have absolutely no idea if it’s any good, if all the pieces are going to work together, and if anyone is going to want to use the app when I’m done.
 The questions and doubts become too loud for the moment, I push myself away from my desk and with the help of my 3 kids and under the shade of those Hickory trees, I join them on the trampoline to bounce those worries out of my head.
 It works.